TY-Jeong/VacHopPy/README.md

 pip intall vachoppy
 ```

-The `mpi4pu` package is not included in this command.
 If you need parallelized calculations, use:
 ```bash
 pip install vachoppy[parallel]
 ```